How to define Chatbot behavior

 For predefined instructions you choose following parameters:

-- primary language - Your chatbot will treat provided language as its main language and will respond in it unless user explicitly asks to switch to another language
+- Primary language - Your chatbot will treat provided language as its main language and will respond in it unless user explicitly asks to switch to another language

 How does language autodetection work?